Improving Focus And Confidence: Exercise For ADHD

 Takeaway

-Although there are still emerging studies surrounding the notion of exercise as a treatment option for ADHD, the area shows immense promise for children and adults with ADHD.
-With a daily routine of 30-40 minutes of exercise providing a powerful stimulant to the human brain without the potential side effects of synthetic chemical interventions and the price tag of intensive therapy, exercise is a solution that therapists, families, and individuals should not pass by.
-That being said, there are more cost-effective therapy methods, such as through online counseling platforms like BetterHelp.
+Although there are still emerging studies surrounding the notion of exercise as a treatment option, the area shows immense promise for children and adults with ADHD.
+A daily routine of 30-40 minutes of exercise seems to be able to provide a powerful stimulant to the human brain without the potential side effects of synthetic interventions or the price tag of intensive therapy, exercise is a solution that therapists, families, and individuals should not pass by, and serves as a low-risk, high-reward complement to therapy and other forms of treatment.

 Gain a better understanding of ADHD